No, You Shouldn't Build App Integrations

 Proactively reactive

-Integrations solved problems for customers, but also created problems for the team.
+Integrations solved problems for customers, but also created support problems for the team.
 Breaking changes.
 Scaling issues.
 Bugs.
 One day our Salesforce integration suddenly didn’t work with new versions of their Platform.

 Reactive mode was starting to become a default for the team.
-It often felt impossible to carve out time to push the Platform forward - to release new APIs, improve our developer documentation, optimize our core services, and build table-stakes features like the first version of the Intercom App Store.
+It often felt impossible to carve out time to push the Platform forward - to release new APIs, improve our developer content, optimize our core services, and build table-stakes features like the first version of the Intercom App Store.

 Intercom's Integrations Hub in 2016